angular-gantt/angular-gantt/README.md

   If max height is set bigger than 0 the Gantt will be set to this height and show a vertical scroll bar if the content does not fit inside.

-- **on-gantt-ready**

-  This event is raised when the Gantt is initialized and ready to load data.

-- **on-column-date-clicked**, **on-column-date-dbl-clicked**, **on-column-date-context-clicked**

-  This event is raised if the user clicks on a column date.
-Use the `evt` property on the event to access the original javascript event, and the `column` property to access the clicked column.

-- **on-label-clicked**, **on-label-dbl-clicked**, **on-label-context-clicked**

-  This event is raised if the user clicks on a row label.
-Use the `evt` property on the event to access the original javascript event.

-- **on-label-header-clicked**, **on-label-header-dbl-clicked**, **on-label-header-context-clicked**

-  This event is raised if the user clicks on the label header in the top section of the Gantt.
-Use the `evt` property on the event to access the original javascript event.

-- **on-labels-resized**

-  This event is raised after the user did resize the row label section.

-- **on-row-added** and **on-row-updated**

-  Those events are raised if a new row is added or updated.
-A row is updated if the custom sort order has been changed by the user.

-- **on-row-clicked**, **on-row-dbl-clicked**, **on-row-context-clicked**

-  This event is raised if the user clicks on a row.
-The event has a `row`, `date`, `column` and `evt` property you can use to detect the date clicked or to access the original javascript event.

-- **on-scroll**

-  This event is raised if the user scrolls to the left or right side of the Gantt chart.
-Use this event to load more data on the fly.

-- **on-task-clicked**, **on-task-dbl-clicked**, **on-task-context-clicked**

-  This event is raised if the user clicks on a task.
-Use the `evt` property on the event to access the original javascript event.

-- **on-task-updated**

-  This event is raised if the user moves or resizes a task.

-- **on-task-move-begin**, **on-task-move-end**

-  This event is raised if when a user starts moving a task and when the move finished.

-- **on-task-resize-begin**, **on-task-resize-end**

-  This event is raised if when a user starts resizing a task and when the resize operation is finished.

 - **remove-data**

   Returns a function (`fn`) which can be called to remove more data from the Gantt.
 It is possible to remove complete rows or specific tasks.